worldiaday/organizer-guide/update-website.md

 #### Things you can do:
 **Update date and time**
 The date and time is displayed on the Location page at this time.
-There is an issue created to update the Event Detail page design to have this information surfaced on the page.
+There is an [issue](https://github.com/WorldIADay/website/issues/3) created to update the Event Detail page design to have this information surfaced on the page.

 **Add link for live streaming**
+This adds a button the Event detail page to the live streaming url.

 **Add registration link**
 Common event registration platforms include Eventbrite and Tito.